dihgo01/dihgo01/README.md

 ### Hi, i'm Diego👋

+Software Developer | Passionate about Innovation and Technology

+Hello!
+My name is Diego I'm a software developer, lately focused on web development passionate about exploring and using new technologies to create products and solutions that enrich our world.
+Since 2019, I've been making my way in software development.
+Currently working as a FullStack Developer using the most used technologies in the market.
 <!--
 **dihgo01/dihgo01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.